-Breaking: Married to the Business is a Finalist in the 2013 Foreward Reviews Book Awards
+Breaking: Married to the Business is a Silver Medallist in the International Indie Business Book Awards & a

 As a couple in a family business together, are you and your partner working too many hours for too little money?
 Is your business stressing your personal relationship to breaking point?
 Does your business make your work/life balance with your personal partner all work and no play?

 The Married to the Business book follows the trials, tribulations and triumphs of husband and wife, Luke and Anna Taylor, who together run a family building business.
 Their story is a fusion of real life experiences of many couples in business together with whom Dr Greg Chapman has worked, and how they overcame the difficulties they faced.